joostiphone/Z390-Hackintosh-Joost/README.md

   - Stress tested: 50-60 degrees Celcius:

  ![alt test](/Pictures/Temp.png)

-# Confirmed working
--	CPU, RAM, Fans, Cooling etc.
-- Video
--	Ethernet
--	Sound
-- AirDrop (Fenvi)
-- WiFi (Fenvi)
-- Bluetooth (Fenvi, but I'm using the Z390 Bluetooth chip)
-- Install apps by authorizing from Apple Watch
-- USB ports
-- Display Port (onboard and RX 570)
-- HDMI (onboard and RX 570)

-* Unlock with Apple Watch
-* Apple Pay
-* Sidecar
-* Continuity Camera

-It's all working 100% now - What did I do (Credits to CaseySJ)?
-* Shutdown iPad, iPhone, Apple Watch
-* Restart iPad, iPhone, Apple Watch
-* Log out of iCloud on iPad
-    * When iOS asked if I wanted to delete local copies of various items I said yes
-    * Everything was on iCloud anyway
-* Log out of iCloud on iPhone
-    * When iOS asked if I wanted to delete local copies of various items I said yes
-    * Everything was on iCloud anyway
-* Log back into iCloud on iPad
-* Log back into iCloud on iPhone
-Then on Hackintosh:
-* Logout of iCloud
-    * When macOS asked if I wanted to delete local copies of various items I said yes
-    * Everything was on iCloud anyway
-* Reboot
-* Log back into iCloud
-* Then shutdown, remove power plug, wait full 5 minutes.
-    * You may not need to wait so long...
-I was just doing other things...
-* Reconnect and power up.

 # Notes:
 - I'm not responsible for any harm done to your PC :-) Use my experiences and EFI at your own risk.